 a) Get the EU Residence Card (“Pobytový preukaz rodinného príslušníka občana EÚ”)

-b) Get the non-EU Residence Card: Five-year Residence Card (“Povolenie na pobyt – trvalý pobyt na 5 rokov”)
+b) Get the non-EU Residence Card: Five-year Residence Card (“Povolenie na pobyt – trvalý”)

 Applying after 1 January 2021

 If you are lawfully residing in Slovakia before 31 December 2020, but do not register your residence and apply for one of the two above Residence Cards by this date, your residence status will be changed automatically after 1 January 2021.
 In this case, you will have to register your residence and apply for the Residence Card before 30 June 2021.
-You will have to demonstrate that you have moved to Slovakia before 31 December 2020 and that you satisfy one of the conditions.
+You will have to demonstrate that you satisfied one of the conditions for lawful residence in Slovakia before 31 December 2020.
 You will only be able to get the Five-year Residence Card, i.e. opting for the EU Residence Card will no longer be possible.

 HOW TO APPLY